6180 the moon: Plot

 The Moon prepares to set and allow the Sun to rise, however, the Moon notices the Sun is missing.
 The Moon then begins a journey to find the Sun, and tell him to come back to Earth.
 On the way, the Moon talks to each of the planets, who give their opinions or advice on the situation.
 At the end, the Sun tells the Moon that he never left, and the Moon begins the journey back.

 Development

+6180 the moon was developed by Turtle Cream.
 The first alpha version of 6180 the moon took one hour and forty-three minutes (6180 seconds) to make, before adding in the story, or most of the other levels and worlds that appear in the finished game.

 Reception

-6180 the moon was received very positively.
+6180 the moon was received positively.
 John Walker of Rock Paper Shotgun called it "a very pretty thing", and Spencer Hayes of Destructoid said "There is something about [puzzle platformers] that just doesn't click with me like they did before.
 Except for 6180 The Moon.
 That game is rad."
 TotalBiscuit said the game is "brilliant...
 Really impressive...
 A fantastic piece of work."
 Phil Spencer wrote "This game is on Steam tomorrow, worth getting it. #6180themoon, another one we need on xb1."
+6180 the moon was selected for the Experimental Gameplay Workshop at the Game Developers Conference 2013, for the IndieCade 2013 showcase, and won Best Game at Tokyo Game Show 2014, among other honors.